SophieDeBenedetto/action-cable-blog-post/README.md

 So why does it feel like Action Cable was such a long time coming?

 First off, let's not forget that, in the words of DHH from that same RailsConf talk, "dealing with WebSockets is a pain in the [you know what]".
 Although it wasn't necessarily a pleasure to code, you *could* build real-time features into Rails with the tools we've already mentioned in this post.
-In fact, Campfire, Base Camp's own chatting application, has successfully, and we have to imagine not *too* painfully, used polling since it was first developed ten years ago.
+In fact, Campfire, Basecamp's own chatting application, has successfully, and we have to imagine not *too* painfully, used polling since it was first developed ten years ago.

 In that same keynote talk, DHH asked: "If you can make WebSockets even less work than polling, why wouldn't you do it?".
 DHH has talked in the past about being a developer "prepper", he packs just enough tools in his backpack to get something up and running.
 Polling met the needs of his team, and many others, for many years.
 But, as more and more consumers and developers began demanding real time functionality, and as newer frameworks like Phoenix arrived to meet that demand, Rails felt the need to deliver.
 In fact, Action Cable draws some inspiration from Phoenix channels.

-Having tried to work with earlier version of Action Cable, before it was merged into Rails 5, I would say that it *wasn't* easier than polling.
+Having tried to work with earlier versions of Action Cable, before it was merged into Rails 5, I would say that it *wasn't* easier than polling.
 Now, however, its very easy to implement and aligns nicely with the other design patterns we've become so comfortable with in Rails.

 So, how does the "highlight" of Rails 5 work, and what's it like to implement?
 Let's take a closer look